Best Calorie Tracker for Gym Users (2026)

 The ranked list is rendered above.
 Two patterns worth noting.

 MyFitnessPal Premium at #4 has a real strength in supplement and protein-product database depth.
 Whey isolates, mass gainers, pre-workouts, BCAAs all show up reliably with manufacturer entries.
-For gym users heavily reliant on packaged supplements, MyFitnessPal’s barcode workflow is fast.
+The accuracy gap (±18% MAPE) is the cost.

 Apps We Also Tested But Didn’t Make the List